Steven-Klavins/CV/README.md

 #### What makes me a little different

 I suppose some could call me quirky or a little bit of an oddball but this all comes from my love of creativity and expression.
 I like to think of myself as a rather warm individual and I conduct myself in a professional manner.
 I enjoy working with those who like to foster a friendly, open working environment.
-What drove me to the industry is my desire to utilize tech for positive change through exciting forms of innovation.
+You may ask "What drove you to the industry?"
+What motivates me is my desire to utilize tech to create positive change in the world, I want to achieve this through exciting new forms of innovation.
+Ever since I started coding I've been hooked, It's not just a job to me, its an outlet for my creativity and passion.

 ## Education